elisska/ct-poc/2_sqoop/README.md

 * Table in MemSQL must exists and be the same name
 * Column names in HCatalog and MemSQL should be the same
 * Staging table can be used with `--staging-table`
 * Incremental inserts/updates are allowed with sqoop. `--update-key` can be specified in command to allow merge into target table
-	-- COLUMN NAMES IN HCATALAG AND MEMSQL MUST BE THE SAME!!!!